-These are controls to position and modify a spice-based effect (thus Input > Spice File is chosen).
+In the center of the OrganiBlur window are the Choose Spice File button and related controls for positioning and modifying the effect when it is based on a spice file (thus Input > Spice File is chosen).
 If you also have our SpiceMASTER plug-in, the controls work identically.
-See page 35 for details.
+Click here for more details.